albertattard/spring-boot-camp/docs/03-actuator/02-health.md

 ## How can we determine what health indicators we have?

-Spring boot retrieves the `Health` from each indicator and using a [`StatusAggregator`](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/actuate/health/StatusAggregator.html) to constructs the application overall health status.
+Spring Boot retrieves the `Health` from each indicator and using a [`StatusAggregator`](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/actuate/health/StatusAggregator.html) to constructs the application overall health status.
 If one of the indicators is down, then the whole application status is considered a down, as shown next.

 ```json
 {